The Berlin NGO Behind Kremlin Critic Navalnys Rescue - UrduPoint

 Activists said it was vital for Navalny to be taken to Berlin as soon as possible so that German doctors can establish the reason for his illness, which Russian medics had blamed on a possible blood sugar disorder.

-It's not the first time the NGO has brought an apparently poisoned Kremlin critic to Germany: in 2018, it helped fly Pyotr Verzilov, a member of the Russian punk band Pussy Riot, to Berlin.
+"Cinema for Peace has successfully accomplished this humanitarian mission and is thankful for the support from all over the world and the authorities in Germany and Russia," Bizilj said in a statement Saturday.

-Verzilov was unconscious when he was brought to Berlin four days after falling ill following a court hearing, but recovered after being treated at the Charite.
+It is not the first time the group has brought an apparently poisoned Kremlin critic to Germany: in 2018, it helped fly Pyotr Verzilov, a member of the Russian punk band Pussy Riot, to Berlin.

-It was Verzilov who asked Bizilj for help transporting Navalny to Germany, according to the NGO.
+Verzilov was unconscious when he was brought to Germany four days after falling ill following a court hearing, but recovered after being treated at the Charite.

-Bizilj had told a press conference on Friday that the Charite hospital was ready to offer Navalny treatment.
+It was Verzilov who asked Bizilj for help transporting Navalny to Germany, according to the foundation.

-- 'We worked all night' - "We worked all night to make this flight possible," Bizilj said.
-"But it turned out a little bit differently from how we expected".
+- 'We worked all night' - "We worked all night to make this flight possible," Bizilj told a press conference on Friday.

 Russian doctors initially dug in their heels over whether their patient was well enough to board the plane, but relented when faced with demands for his release from his family and staff.